Effective Date: 11/10/2020

 Non-personally identifiable visitor information, such as aggregate information, may be provided to other parties for marketing, advertising, or other uses.

 When communicating with Mercy Home, if abuse or neglect is suspected, Mercy Home is required to file a report to the Illinois Department of Child and Family Services without notification to the person sending the message.

 Because we value your privacy, we offer you the ability to choose to the provision of information about you to third parties for their solicitation or marketing purposes.

-We are in compliance with the requirements of COPPA (Childrens Online Privacy Protection Act).
 We do not collect any information from anyone under 13 years of age.
 Our Website, products and services are all directed to people who are at least 13 years old or older.

 European and Other Non-US Donors and Visitors

 Should any European donor wish to have access to, correct, modify, delete or dispute any personal information that Mercy Home holds about them, please contact us using the information below.